Apr 04, 2022

 The PDF has several advantages over other file formats like Google Docs and Microsoft Word.
 Here are some reasons why PDFs are becoming increasingly popular:

-Since 2008, PDF has become widely supported in different kinds of applications and servers.
+They were invented in 1993, so all operating systems have had time to catch up on PDFs.
 Most modern browsers are fully capable of opening and viewing PDF files, and most modern operating systems have basic applications pre-installed to easily open PDF files.
-This means the same PDF file can easily be read on Windows, Mac, or Linux.
+This means the same PDF file can easily be read on Windows, Mac or Linux.

 One of the main benefits of PDFs is that they are very easy to create.
-A variety of apps allow you to save your document as a PDF, making it easy to copy, share, or transfer the file if needed.
-Even Microsoft Word and Google Docs have the option for you to save your file as a PDF.
+A variety of apps allow you to save your document as a PDF, including Microsoft Word and Google Docs.
+You can edit a PDF in a huge range of free or affordable apps.

 As mentioned above, PDFs can be password protected.
-We often share important or confidential information, and in situations like that, it is important to keep that information safe.
 It is very easy to secure a PDF file with a password, so that the contents of the PDF file can be protected from anyone who is not authorized to see it.

 PDF files are relatively small in size, but did you know you can decrease the file size further?